nymtech/nym/documentation/operators/src/testing/templates.md

 At Nym as well as several core community operators had setup metrics monitors for a clear overview of node performance.

-It is useful for a one time event or limited period to use the existing metric infrastructure stack  Nym developers.
+It is benefitial for a one time event or a limited period to connect nodes to the existing monitoring infrastructure system that Nym developers built to collect useful metrics.
 For the purpose of maximal privacy and decentralisation of the data - preventing Nym Mixnet from any global adversary takeover - we created these pages as a source of mutual empowerment, a place where operators can share and learn new skills to **setup metrics monitors on their own infrastructure**.

 ## Collecting Testing Metrics

-For the purpose of performance test Nym core developers plan to run instances of Prometheus and Grafana in the house.
+For the purpose of the performance testing Nym core developers plan to run instances of Prometheus and Grafana connected to Node explorer in the house.
 The network overall key insights we seek from these tests are primarily internal.
 We're focused on pinpointing bottlenecks, capacity loads, and monitoring cpu usage on the nodes' machines.

 ### Community Monitoring Tools

-Individual operators, noide families and squads are the foundation of distributed network.
-There has been a great number of tools coming out of this community.
+Individual operators, node families and squads are the foundation of distributed network.
+There has been a great number of tools coming out of this community some of which can be deployed for the node monitoring setup.

 ```admonish warning
 Make sure you understand and properly evaluate what degree of control you give permission to before granting access to your data to any tools running on someone else's servers.